cozy-labs/cozy-dev-docs/source/nodeapp.md

 <br style="clear:both;" />
 The function `Debt.create` creates a new debt object with the data from the request's body.
 That means the client must send a body with all the mandatory fields you defined in the document type schema. `req.body` contains exactly the payload we sent from the client.

 It is important to note that `req.body` only exists because we use the `body-parser` middleware, declared in `./server.js`.
-This middleware looks into every requests the server receives, and if it find a JSON payload, unserialize it to a JavaScript object.
+This middleware looks into every requests the server receives, and if it finds a JSON payload, unserialize it to a JavaScript object.

 <aside class="notice">
 As an sharp-eyed reader, you probably noticed we don't do data validation at all here.
 For security reasons, and to prevent users from messing up, it is strongly advised to validate all data before pushing them to the database.